 - Combination of high-pull and cervical headgear: The combination headgear is used when the type of force needs both cervical anchorage and high-pull anchorage to control or push jaws into the fitted position.

 - Reverse-pull headgear (known as facemask): Reverse-pull headgear is used to treat upper jaw deficiencies or underbite in children.
 This type of headgear, as the name suggests, is a face mask that is fixed over your face.
 Facemask has plastic or fabric-made pads or caps that fit on the forehead and chin.

 Uses of headgear

 - Headgear treats protrusion of the jaws

-- The most effective appliance to treat maxillary (teeth in upper jaw) protrusion
+- The most effective appliance to treat the upper jaw protrusion

-- To correct overjet (when upper jaw teeth is in forward and fall over on the front teeth in the lower jaw)
+- To correct overbite (when upper jaw teeth are in forward and fall over on the front teeth in the lower jaw)

-- Headgear in conjunction with other orthodontic appliance can treat open bite
+- Headgear in conjunction with other orthodontic appliances can treat open bite

 - To correct jaw and teeth abnormalities in growth ages

-- Expanding or management of back teeth (molar region)
+- Expanding or management of back teeth (molars)